-2. Land converted to forest land $-CO_2$
+2. Land converted to forest land - CO2

 73. Conversion to forest land is reported for grassland only.
 Land converted to forest land is kept in this category for a whole rotation period (27-29 years, on average) without shifting to the category forest land remaining forest land.
 The converted grassland consists of two subcategories, namely, grassland and grassland with woody biomass.
 It is assumed that 25 per cent of the converted grassland with woody biomass has been using controlled burning.
-This is reported in table 5.A (CO_2) and 5(V) (CH_4 and N_2O).
+This is reported in table 5.A ($\rm CO_2$) and 5(V) ($\rm CH_4$ and $\rm N_2O$).
 The ERT found an unexpected increase in the loss of carbon per ha in mineral soils during the reporting period from 1990 to 2007.
 New Zealand explains that this is a result of not having information on land-use change areas prior to 1990.
 Eliminating this inconsistency is part of the improvement plan.
-The ERT welcomes the efforts of New Zealand, noting that it plans to introduce additional country-specific data for all relevant carbon stocks.
+The ERT welcomes the efforts of New Zealand, noting that it plans to introduce additional country-specific methods and data in its 2010 submission, and recommends that it continue to develop country-specific data for all relevant carbon stocks.
 The ERT also reminds New Zealand that it is good practice to report key categories using higher tier methods.
 The ERT encourages New Zealand to improve its data base concerning the changes in the carbon stock of soils.

-3. Cropland remaining cropland - CO_2
+3. Cropland remaining cropland - CO2

 74. The carbon stock changes in living biomass of perennial vegetation were estimated using methods and default parameters from the IPCC good practice guidance for LULUCF.
-However, only carbon gain was accounted for, which led to an overestimation of CO_2 removals.
+However, only carbon gain was accounted for, which led to an overestimation of CO2 removals.
 During the review, New Zealand stated that this will be corrected in the LULUCF estimates for the 2010 submission, as part of New Zealand's ongoing LULUCF inventory improvement plan.
 Carbon stock changes in DOM and soils were reported as "NE".
-New Zealand improved the estimate by including CO_2 from liming.
+New Zealand improved the estimate by including CO2 from liming.
 During the review, New Zealand has explained that the available land-use data do not provide information on destocked perennial crops, as this is not a significant activity in New Zealand, but that the LUCAS system will provide improved estimates for carbon stock change for perennial cropland in its 2010 submission.
 The ERT welcomes this and notes the recommendation made during the previous review that New Zealand use country-specific parameters, including carbon loss from perennial crops, and estimate changes in soil carbon stock, including cultivated organic soils, in future submissions.
 New Zealand has indicated that it intends to introduce additional country-specific methods and data in its 2010 submission, and the ERT recommends it continue to develop country-specific data for all relevant carbon stocks.